Levemir: 7 things you should know

-- Other side effects reported include upper respiratory tract infections, headache, pharyngitis, influenza-like illness, gastroenteritis, back, and abdominal pain.
+- Other side effects reported include upper respiratory tract infections, headache, pharyngitis, influenza-like illness, gastroenteritis, and back, or abdominal pain.

-- The dosage of Levemir may need to be reduced in liver or kidney disease.
+- The dosage of Levemir may need to be reduced for liver or kidney disease.
 Blood glucose levels should be carefully monitored in people with these conditions.